jabhatfield/raid-jekyll-docs/_demo-overview/install-and-run-quickstart.md

 Import the code as a Java project.
 [IntelliJ](https://www.jetbrains.com/idea/){:target="_blank"} is recommended.

+{: .important }
-RAID uses [Lombok](https://projectlombok.org){:target="_blank"} to reduce boilerplate code.
-Ensure that the IDE has a Lombok plugin and that annotation processing is enabled.
+> RAID uses [Lombok](https://projectlombok.org){:target="_blank"} to reduce boilerplate code.
+Ensure that the IDE has a
+> Lombok plugin and that annotation processing is enabled.

 ## Build with the command line

 Go into the project root folder and build an executable JAR as follows:

-    $ ./gradlew bootJar
+    ./gradlew bootJar

 # Run